jaxio/celerio-angular-quickstart/README.md

 * `src/main/sql`: contains sample SQL script that get reversed... you may add more tables/columns.

-# How to run it:
+# To run the web app, please follow these 4 easy steps:

-## 1/ Create/populate the H2 database schema, reverse it and generate the source code
+## Step 1/ Create/populate the H2 database schema, reverse it and generate the source code

 From the root folder: